err0r500/k8s-practice/core-objects/node.md

 Kubernetes runs your workload by placing containers into Pods to run on Nodes.
 A node may be a virtual or physical machine, depending on the cluster.
 Each node contains the services necessary to run Pods, managed by the control plane.

-Typically you have several nodes in a cluster; in a learning or resource-limited environment, you might have just one.
+Typically you have several nodes in a cluster.

 The components on a node include the kubelet, a container runtime, and the kube-proxy.